-- 3.5.2 is backed by or linked to the performance of other assets, which may differ from those in which a Fund can invest. - 3.6 Where an investment in 3.5 contains an embedded derivative component (as described in 10 below, the requirements of this Section with respect to derivatives and forwards will apply to that component.
+- 5.1 A Fund may invest in any other investment which shall be taken to be a transferable security for the purposes of investment by a Fund provided the investment: - 5.1.1 fulfils the criteria for transferable securities set out in 3.5 above; and - 5.1.2 is backed by or linked to the performance of other assets, which may differ from those in which a Fund can invest. - 5.2 Where an investment in 5.1 contains an embedded derivative component, the requirements of this section with respect to derivatives and forwards will apply to that component.